 Prophetic practice also emerges as the defining source for resolving more controversial aspects of ritual.
 Of raising one’s hands while reciting “God is greatest” (takbīr) at designated intervals of the prayer, al-Bijāwī presents a firsthand account of the Prophet’s approach to worship that was transmitted in no fewer than five of the six canonical hadith works.
-He was more exhaustive regarding prayer with the phrase bismi ʾllāh or “in the name of God.”
-The practice is acceptable in other legal schools, though it is not among a majority of Mālikī scholars.
-Bijāwī supported the opinion that such use of bismi ʾllāh is reprehensible, condensed to one word in his legal text, with four different narrations of the Prophet’s Companions recalling his omission of the phrase when beginning prayer.
+He was more exhaustive regarding starting prayer with the phrase bismi ʾllāh or “in the name of God.”
+The practice is acceptable in other legal schools, though it is not among a majority of Mālikī scholars. al-Bijāwī supported the opinion that such use of bismi ʾllāh is reprehensible, condensed to one word in his legal text, with four different narrations of the Prophet’s Companions recalling his omission of the phrase when beginning prayer.

-al-Bijāwī’s most meticulous use of hadith emerges in his discussion of sadl and qabḍ.
+al-Bijāwī’s most meticulous use of hadith, however, emerges in his discussion of sadl and qabḍ.
 The issue remains one of the enduring debates of the Mālikī school.
 As early jurists elaborated a system of rules governing worship, they often disagreed over the preferred placement of one’s hands during prayer.
 Mālik himself relayed contradictory opinions on the matter.
 His Muwaṭṭaʾ affirms that both the Prophet and his followers in Medina (ahl al-Madīna) approved praying with one’s right hand folded over the left (qabḍ).
 Yet Mālik implies the opposite in the view attributed to him in the Mudawwana.
 The most detailed record of his legal methodology, the text cites Mālik’s explanation that among the Muslims of Medina, he was “unaware” of worshippers performing qabḍ during obligatory prayer.
-If a petitioner was not engaged in required but lengthy supererogatory prayer (nafl), he saw no harm in folding each arm across the other to ease the fatigue of prolonged periods of standing.
+If a petitioner was not engaged in required but lengthy supererogatory prayer (nafl), however, he saw no harm in folding each arm across the other to ease the fatigue of prolonged periods of standing.

-Bijāwī found the second of Mālik’s opinions more convincing.
+al-Bijāwī found the second of Mālik’s opinions more convincing.
 He supports the widespread view of the school that extending one’s arms parallel to their sides (sadl) during prayer was indeed commendable, though he makes no distinction between obligatory and supererogatory worship.
 To opponents, he clarified that although Mālik’s position in the Mudawwana may appear to represent a tacit endorsement of qabḍ, it did not.
 He points to Mālik’s closest student and source for his views in the text, Ibn al-Qāsim (d.
 806).
-Ibn al-Qāsim argued that his teacher’s response “lā aʿrifuhu” did not mean he was uncertain of whether qabḍ was performed during obligatory prayer in Medina, but rather that to Mālik’s knowledge, qabḍ, unlike sadl, was not part of the agreed upon practices of the first three generations of the Prophet’s disciples in Medina (ʿamal ahl al-Madīna).
+Ibn al-Qāsim argued that his teacher’s response “lā aʿrifuhu” did not mean that he was uncertain of whether qabḍ was performed during obligatory prayer in Medina, but rather that to Mālik’s knowledge, qabḍ, unlike sadl, was not part of the agreed upon practices of the first three generations of the Prophet’s disciples in Medina (ʿamal ahl al-Madīna).

-Bijāwī justified his position by attaching five Prophetic reports and an extended passage from the former teacher of his own Ḥasan Sāttī, the Mauritanian hadith specialist Muḥammad Ḥabīb Allāh. Ḥabīb Allāh defended sadl by reiterating that Medinan practice was by itself compelling proof (ḥujja) to issue a legal opinion.
+al-Bijāwī justified his position by attaching five Prophetic reports and an extended passage from the former teacher of his own Ḥasan Sāttī, the Mauritanian hadith specialist Muḥammad Ḥabīb Allāh. Ḥabīb Allāh defended sadl by reiterating that Medinan practice was by itself compelling proof (ḥujja) to issue a legal opinion.
 Even in cases where a hadith attributed to the Prophet contradicted the practice of his Medinan followers, Mālik privileged the latter over reports that were narrated by a single transmitter (akhbār al-aḥād).